 Public notification of public meetings of the State Planning Council (SPC), Transportation Advisory Committee (TAC), and Technical Advisory Committee is provided by the physical posting of a meeting agenda at least 48-hours in advance of a scheduled meeting excluding weekends and holidays.
-A meeting's agenda is posted on the Rhode Island Department of Administration Building's (1 Capitol Hill, Providence, Rhode Island) third floor hallway bulletin board and on the Division of Statewide Planning's bulletin board.
+A meeting's agenda is posted at the Rhode Island Department of Administration Building (1 Capitol Hill, Providence, Rhode Island) and on the bulletin board located at Division of Statewide Planning's office at 235 Promenade Street, Suite 230.
 In addition, just prior to the start of a scheduled meeting an agenda is posted directly outside of the meeting room location.